The standard platform for oral proceedings held by videoconference (VICO) is Zoom.

 Please do not use external speakers as these can cause echoes.
 We recommend using a headset or headphones.

 To prevent resource issues, we recommend that you use a powerful computer running a recent Windows or Macintosh operating system.
 The same applies to your mobile device if you want to use the Zoom mobile app for iOS or Android.
+Please note that mobile devices are not recommended if you intend to speak or listen to the interpretation provided.

 We recommend using a good-quality webcam (HD 720p or above) positioned to provide a close-up head shot of the speaker.
 Most importantly, each person should have their own camera.